 Labyrinths have appeared in cultures around the world for many thousands of years.
-The sacred geometry of the labyrinth takes us through twists and turns, passing several times through four quadrants (symbolizing the four elements, the four directions and our four human facets) and eventually into the center (symbolizing the fifth element and our divinity), where we meet Spirit.
+The sacred geometry of the labyrinth takes us through twists and turns, passing several times through four quadrants (symbolizing the four elements, the four directions, and our four human facets) and eventually into the center (symbolizing the fifth element and our divinity), where we meet Spirit.
 The path then leads us out into the world, thus bringing our renewed sense of self (our divine self) and inspiration out into the world.
 Unlike a maze, a labyrinth is a continuous path to the center without dead ends.
-The center circle and the centerpiece of a labyrinth varies for each location.
-The labyrinth at Unity of Sedona has a seven-colored fan-like platform so we can decide which chakra of consciousness we most want/need to heal or develop.
+The center circle and the centerpiece of a labyrinth vary for each location.
+The labyrinth at Unity of Sedona has a seven-colored fan-like platform so we can decide which chakra of consciousness we most want/need to heal and/or develop.

-Applying Sacred Geometry (ancient, sacred knowledge articulated in architectural form) to the physical plane, is a mystical tool that assists in bringing clarity to the initiate while in a contemplative state.
+Applying Sacred Geometry (ancient, sacred knowledge articulated in an architectural form) to the physical plane, is a mystical tool that assists in bringing clarity to the initiate while in a contemplative state.
 It might be thought of as a walking meditation and a pathway to higher consciousness.
 A Labyrinth is also a “yantra” or “living mandala,” wherein we enter and experience a sacred space dedicated to housing Spirit and spiritual energies.

 When walking a labyrinth, we should allow the Spirit within the labyrinth to speak to us in whatever way is helpful and insightful for our experience.
 We may either walk with shoes for comfort and convenience or without shoes honoring the sacred space more fully and connecting more directly with the earth.

 Before entering the labyrinth, set an intention or focus on something about which you would like to receive wisdom or insight.
-When walking, remain calm, silent and listen within.
+When walking, remain calm, silent, and listen within.
 We must walk at our own inspired pace.
 We may pass around others or they may pass around us.

 Entering the Labyrinth: The Inward Journey

 Walking a labyrinth is like walking the journey of life itself.
 There are moments when we feel we are on the “straight and narrow,” only to find ourselves having to navigate twists and turns.
-In a labyrinth, however, the geometry of these shifts in direction, actually encourages the brain to switch from the left hemisphere to the right hemisphere, allowing us to more easily receive guidance and insight into life’s issues and challenges.
+In a labyrinth, however, the geometry of these shifts in direction actually encourages the brain to switch from the left hemisphere to the right hemisphere, allowing us to more easily receive guidance and insight into life’s issues and challenges.
 We often lose track of the worries and density of the outside world, which helps to quiet the mind.
 As we let go of life’s distractions and surrender to Divine Guidance, we become an empty canvas on which a new life can be created through new ideas and insights.
 Or we might simply feel sublime feelings of peace or perhaps a feeling of renewed faith with which to live our lives.